Gabriel-Lord/Fandi-Sun-Thesis/README.md

 # Fandi-Sun-Thesis
-Matlab code for Adaptive Milstein with and without Jump process.
+MATLAB code for Adaptive Milstein with and without Jump process.